Arthur Paget (British Army officer): First World War and later life

 Paget relinquished Irish Command on the outbreak of the First World War.
 He continued to serve during the war, although not in France.

 Despite being fit for service, on the outbreak of war Paget was relegated to command of First Army of Central Force, for defence against invasion.
 Sir John French blocked Paget from being given command of the new BEF III Corps (it went to Pulteney) in October 1914, or being appointed British representative at French GQG.
 Edmonds, who was a source of gossipy and exaggerated stories in old age, later claimed that Paget had been the best candidate for III Corps but that French passed him over having had a row with him on the Army Manoeuvres of 1913.

 Kitchener was concerned at the limited information he was receiving from Major General John Hanbury-Williams, his representative at the Russian High Command STAVKA (at this stage it was still hoped that Russia would defeat the Central Powers in Poland and Galicia and march on Berlin).
 He considered sending Paget, either in Hanbury-Williams' place or as senior both to Hanbury-Williams and to Alfred Knox the military attaché in Petrograd.
 He interviewed Paget and informed Foreign Secretary Sir Edward Grey of his decision (13 October 1914), and that Paget was persona grata with the Tsar.
-Kitchener abandoned his plans two days later after he received a message from Russian Foreign Minister Sergey Sazonov, via Ambassador George Buchanan, that this would sour relations with the Russian Commander-in-Chief Grand Duke Nicholas, who would regard this as an attempt to strong-arm him.
+Kitchener abandoned his plans two days later after he received a message from Russian foreign minister Sergey Sazonov, via Ambassador George Buchanan, that this would sour relations with the Russian commander-in-chief Grand Duke Nicholas, who would regard this as an attempt to strong-arm him.
 He was made colonel of the Buffs (East Kent Regiment) (later the Buffs (Royal East Kent Regiment)) in November, succeeding Major General Robert Kekewich.

 French tried to obtain a BEF Army command for him in June 1915 (Richard Holmes wrote that French remained fond of him but insisted on his suitability despite "impressive evidence to the contrary").
 Both Haig and Robertson were completely opposed to his being appointed GOC of the new Third Army, activated that month.
 He was appointed to command the Salisbury Plain training area in 1915.
 From April 1916 to February 1918 he commanded Southern Army, charged with the defence of South-East England, reporting to Viscount French who was by then Commander-in-Chief of Home Forces.

-Paget retired in 1918.
+Paget retired from the army on 20 December 1918.
 That year he was appointed King of Arms of the Order of the British Empire.
 He spent much of the remainder of his life at Cannes, where he died at the Villa Valhalla, Chemin de Benefiat, on 8 December 1928, and was buried in Le Grand Jas cemetery.